- What is emotional intelligence?

 - Have a family meeting

 Another great tool is a physical item for problem solving with siblings.
-In Montessori we use a peace rose 🌹 but you can use anything that works!
+According to the Montessori method, you can use a peace rose or anything that works!

 The idea is that the speaker holds the rose and says what they are feeling.
 Then they give the rose to the other person, who has a turn to say their piece.
 You can only speak when you are holding the rose.
 This encourages kids to really listen to each other. 👂